NordVPN Review: Quick Expert Summary

 - Obfuscated.
 These servers hide your VPN traffic.

 - Dedicated IP.
 Use them to get a dedicated IP address (one that’s only used by you).
-Dedicated IPs help you avoid proxy errors on streaming sites and getting blacklisted by your bank’s site.
+Dedicated IPs help you visit sites that often block VPNs, such as your bank’s site.
 However, these servers cost extra.

 Is NordVPN free?